 Building in a thriving town in Cody was one thing.
 Making sure that it had water was another.
 The Buffalo Bill Dam and Visitor Center walks you through the building of the dam and offers some pretty spectacular views.
 The dam irrigates over 93,000 acres of local crops and was the highest dam in the world when it was built in 1910.

-Buffalo Bill had the foresight to help develop the dam to provide a reliable water source for the town and the Bighorn Basin.
+Building the Buffalo Bill reservoir proved insightful and provided a reliable water source for the town and the Bighorn Basin.

 7. Cody Firearms Experience